ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/_review.md

     - questions:
         question: >
-            Which of the following directives selects the port and protocol an Nginx file server will use.
+            Which of the following directives selects the port and protocol an Nginx file server will use?
         answers:
             - "root"
             - "worker_connections"